docs

 What the per-provider model costs at scale

-The compounding effect of per-provider pricing is most visible when a billing company adds clients.
-Each new practice arrives with its own roster of providers, and every provider immediately adds a seat cost.
+Per-provider pricing compounds most visibly when a billing company adds clients.
+Each new practice arrives with its own roster of providers, and every provider adds a seat cost.

 - 10 providers: $990 per month, $11,880 per year